top of page

 University of Calgary Downtown Campus

-We’re excited to open the Calgary version of “What’s Your Thing?” — a photo exhibit in collaboration with Positive Exposure and the Sinneave Family Foundation at the University of Calgary Downtown Campus.
+We’re excited to present “What’s Your Thing?” at its second exhibition location in Calgary.
+A photo exhibit in collaboration with Positive Exposure and the Sinneave Family Foundation at the University of Calgary Downtown Campus.

 "What's your thing?"
 Exhibit